 Websites can cost your organization time and money.
 It’s possible you haven’t updated your website in a year or two because of that very reason.
 With the explosion of iPads, tablets and the mainstream of smart phones it’s important to do a quick spot check to make sure your website is still effective.
 Many judge your organization by your website – are you confident in the message you’re sending?

 The rest of this post is in questions – but very important questions – to help you determine if your website is current and up-to-date with technology and marketing trends.
 Check out the top ten nonprofit websites according to Hubspot and then do a spot-check to compare yours with theirs.
 It’s a great exercise.

 - Is the navigation of the site clear for your visitors?

 - Are your social media buttons easily accessible?

 - Is your logo visible?

-- What is the most important thing you want them to do (sign up for your newsletter, follow you, donate) – is that front and center?
+- What is the most important thing you want your visitors to do (sign up for your newsletter, follow you, donate), and is that front and center?
 Are you encouraging action and encouraging your visitor to stay on your site?